 Mount Tsurugi | Climbing again in search of frost | What about the risk of bears?
 Latest report (November 20, 2025)

 View of Jirogui from Nidomi Observatory on November 20th.
-Video shooting diary
+Mountain & Safety

 View of Jirogui from the observation deck on the beginner's course.

-Our previous article, "There are no human injuries caused by bears in Shikoku," has been receiving a lot of hits, and the number of clicks has been steadily increasing since November began.
+My previous article, "There are no bear attacks on people in Shikoku," has received a lot of traffic, and the number of clicks has continued to rise since the beginning of November.

 There are two themes: